axelarnetwork/axelar-examples/README.md

    npm run build
    ```

-\[Editor: Admittedly, the above could get old if it was repeated ad infinitum, but maybe it could be stated somewhere early in the doc.]

 3. To connect to the axelar network, run `npm install axelarnetwork/axelar-local-dev`.

 4. To make sure all contracts are compiled, run `npm run build`.